Ferry from Mykonos to Athens (all ports)

 How much is the ferry from Mykonos to Athens?

-On Ferryhopper, you can find all available offers for the ferry trip to Athens from Mykonos.
-Take a look at our ferry routes, find the lowest prices, and book your ferry tickets on Ferryhopper at no extra cost.
+On Ferryhopper, you can find the best available offers for the ferry trip to Athens from Mykonos.
+Take a look at our ferry routes, find the lowest prices, and book your ferry tickets on Ferryhopper easily and quickly.

-Traveling from Mykonos to Athens by ferry is easy, comfortable, and you can take advantage of lower-cost ferry tickets thanks to the available discounts.
+Take advantage of the available discounts and travel by ferry from Mykonos to Athens with lower-cost ferry tickets.
 The ferry companies offer discounts of up to 50% to the following passenger categories:

 - Children from 5 to 10 years old